Hi I'm Britty

 Knowing the purpose of being here is the best thing that could have happened to me.
 I know now that this 80+ years of hard decisions and sometimes suffering, will end in my eternal happiness if I spend this "probation" working on myself and making good choices.
 I love knowing that I have a Heavenly Father who loves me.

 I was baptized when I was 17, against the wishes of my parents.
-My father would not open his mind to the church.
 I, however, had read some of the Book of Mormon and had met with the Missionaries.
-I felt the Holy Ghost and he made it known to me that this church was true.
+I felt the Holy Ghost and He made it known to me that this church was true.
 At my baptism, I had people I had recently met at church give talks and I picked some songs I liked that we all sang.
 There were many many people who came to watch my baptism, many of whom I did not know.
 I asked someone I knew most of my life to baptize me, he was the same age as me.
 It was his first time baptizing anyone, but I think he did a good job.
 Unfortunately, I forgot a towel, and so did the guy baptizing me!
 Luckly, my boyfriend (now my husband)'s mom ran home to get some food she left there and grabbed a towel just in case I hadn't brought one. (prompting of the Holy Ghost? probably) My baptism was the best feeling I'd had.
 I felt renewed and every Sunday I take the Sacrament I feel my covent renewed and I feel peace.

 Everyday we make choices and these little choices we make will end up deciding the fate of our souls after our bodies die.
 I pray throughout the day, follow the Word of Wisdom by not drinking coffee or tea, I don't watch movies that are more than PG-13 and if a movie under that rating is still inappropriate, I turn it off.
 By having Family Home Evening each week and going to church and church activities, it keeps my faith strong and makes it easier to make those little choices correctly.
 Faith in Jesus Christ and the Plan of Salvation/Happiness helps me to know that while I may suffer now from something I want now, but don't take, after I die, I will live eternally happy.
 What could be better than that?